ton-community/ton-docs/docs/v3/documentation/infra/nodes/validation/collators.md

 * `clear-collators-list` resets the validator to the default behavior.
 * `show-collators-list` displays the current list.

-The **collators list** is a JSOn file.
+The **collators list** is a JSON file.
 It contains a list of collator node ADNL ids for each shard.

 ### Example 1: collators for all shards
 ```json